PaulArthurAstier/Allocators/Allocator.md

 and deallocation of memory.
 In this blog series, we'll take an in-depth look at C++ allocators, including their usage, implementation, and all the different algorithms that go into making one.

-We'll start by discussing the fundermental concepts of memory management, including how the heap and stack work.
+We'll start by discussing the fundamental concepts of memory management, including how the heap and stack work.
 From there, we'll explore basic from of memory storage and organisation.

 Along the way, we'll dive into the implementation details of allocators, including how to allocate memory manually using `sbrk()`, and memory management strategies and performance considerations.
 We will also explore additional details for implementation and other possible algorithm that could have been used.

-## Heap, Stack and Memory Mapping
+## Heap, Stack and Memory Mapping [1]

 Before we can start, we have to talk about the heap and the stack.
 The heap and the stack are the two fundamental concepts of memory and its management.

 ### The Stack

 The stack is a region of memory that is used for storing local variables and function call frames.
 When a function is called, a new stack frame is created, and local variables for that function are allocated on the stack.
 When the function returns, the stack frame is deallocated, freeing the memory used by the local variables.

 ### The Heap